How to Best Navigate Waters: The Key to Maneuvering a SUP Board on the Wave Face

 While paddling on the wave face, a more lowered core will offer you better control and reduce the chances of a wave knocking you off your board.

-Riding your SUP in the waves will develop muscle memory quickly, and any mistakes can be costly.
+Riding your SUP in the waves will develop muscle memory quickly, and mistakes can be costly.
 So, try to use the correct stance from the beginning.

 Read Next – WOGQX Premium Inflatable Stand Up Paddle Board